When I was growing up in the small Ontario town of Carnarvon, I never would have thought I would become a digital artist.

 The doctors eventually fixed my ears and speech therapists helped me learn to speak, but flying was a dream I set aside.

 Art was my thing; I was good at it and my family encouraged me to develop my skills.

 My brother brought home a128 Macintosh months before the official release.
 One of the disks contained MacPaint, a black and white drawing program I took to right away - I was hooked!
 Amazed with what it could do, I created many illustrations with it.
 And in doing so I became one of the very first digital artists in history.

 The Mac sent me on a digital path.
 I went to design school, where I also learned to love photography.
 Near the end of college, I applied to and was accepted into a prestigious tech school known for, among other programs, its photography degrees.
 Secure in my youth and with graduation papers in hand off I went to join...

 A Canadian federal police force!

 Yup, I applied and they accepted me into the RCMP - with the full red outfit, high brown boots and Stetson hat.
 I worked as a peace officer for 9 years before I came to my senses and decided to become an artist again.
-I applied and drove right up to admissions, parked my police car out front in the illegal parking and in full uniform, paid my tuition to go back to University.
-The admissions clerk didn't even bat an eyelash - seen it all I guess.
+I applied and drove right up to admissions, parked my patrol car out front of the admin building and in full uniform, paid my tuition to go back to University.
+The admissions clerk didn't even bat an eyelash - she had seen it all I guess.